Documentation Index

 - Run

-npm i -g mintlify to install Mintlify.
+npm i -g mintlifyto install Mintlify. - Run

-mintlify dev to start the development server.
+mintlify devto start the development server.

 See the Mintlify documentation for more information on how install Mintlify, build previews, and use Mintlify’s features while writing docs.